10 Tips to Take Care of Premature Baby at Home

 - Your baby’s lungs may not have developed fully.
 Thus, he may have breathing difficulties.

-- Your premature baby lacks lanugo, very fine hair that covers your baby’s body.
+- A full-term baby lacks lanugo, which is very fine hair that covers the body.
 However, if your baby is born premature, closer to the date of delivery, then he may have this fine fuzz or hair.

 - If your baby is born before the 26th week, he may have sealed eyes.

-- Your baby may not move much because there is not much body fat.
-A baby born around 29th to 32nd week may have abrupt or jerky movements.
+- Your baby may not move much, because there is not much body fat.
+A baby born around the 29th to 32nd week may have abrupt or jerky movements.
 However, babies who are born before 29 weeks may show no substantial movements.